shafayet98/memeStack/README.md

 ![](readme_stuff/2.png)

-**as the image says the user upload an picture of nature so the machine detects it and gives an message to input a valid image(must be a meme)**
+**As the image says the user upload an picture of nature so the machine detects it and gives an message to input a valid image(must be a meme)**

 ### Thanks for visiting the project and keep supporting my work.
 Thank you.